 What is a Fairy Garden?

-A Fairy Garden is a miniature garden made with small plants and different accessories, to create a sense of a real garden in miniature, where fairies can live happily ever after and where your love for nature can thrive.
+A Fairy Garden is a miniature garden made with small plants and different accessories.
+It creates a sense of a real garden in miniature, where fairies can live happily ever after and where your love for nature can thrive.

 The design will vary according to the base or container you choose, the components you want to include, maybe the theme if you want to be specific, and your imagination.